A HOME FOR ANYONE ADDICTED TO ARABIC.

 Your have several options to express the comparative and superlative in Egyptian Arabic.
 An overview.

-The in Egyptian Arabic has some special features.
-We already had a look at the basic singular and plural forms.
-In this last part of the series about the adjective, I will examine some peculiarities of the and superlative forms.
+The adjective in Egyptian Arabic has some special features.
+We already had a look at the basic singular and forms.
+In this last part of the series about the adjective, I will examine some peculiarities of the and forms.

 “more tired”: the comparative of long adjectives